1. Home

 1. Advance and sustain organizational governance and leadership that promotes CLAS through policy, practices, and allocated resources.

-2. Recruit, promote, and support a capable governance, leadership, and workforce that is responsive to the cultural and language needs of the population in the service area.
+2. Recruit, promote, equip, and support a governance, leadership, and workforce that respond to the digital, cultural and language needs of the population.

-3. Educate and train governance, leadership, and workforce in culturally and linguistically appropriate policies and practices on an ongoing basis.
+3. Educate and train governance, leadership, and workforce regularly on CLAS practices and resources.

 Communication and Language Assistance